qai222/wavemap/readme.md

 # Wavemap

 This is used for describing the relative undulation of molecular surfaces generated for a slab model.
+This has been used to produce figures in
+`Chem.
+Mater.
+2019, 31, 17, 6900–6907`.
+DOI: 10.1021/acs.chemmater.9b01317

-You need `jmol`, `matplotlib`, `numpy` and `scipy`.
+You need `jmol`, `matplotlib`,
+`numpy` and `scipy`.

 ## Example Results